Frequently Asked Questions

 What about long-term safety?

-The longest published treatment duration for retatrutide is 48 weeks from the Phase 2 obesity trial.
-Long-term safety data over multiple years, which are essential for a medication intended for chronic use, will be generated by the Phase 3 TRIUMPH program and post-marketing surveillance if the drug is approved.
+The longest published treatment duration for retatrutide is 68 weeks from the Phase 3 TRIUMPH-4 trial (December 2025).
+Long-term safety data over multiple years, which are essential for a medication intended for chronic use, will be generated by the broader Phase 3 TRIUMPH program and post-marketing surveillance if the drug is approved.
 Long-term effects on bone density, muscle mass, nutritional status, and organ function require continued study.

 Were there any serious safety signals in clinical trials?